rust-lang/rust/docs/dev/README.md

 The only exception is that some long-running tests are skipped locally by default.
 Use `env RUN_SLOW_TESTS=1 cargo test` to run the full suite.

-We use bors-ng to enforce the [not rocket science](https://graydon2.dreamwidth.org/1597.html) rule.
+We use bors to enforce the [not rocket science](https://graydon2.dreamwidth.org/1597.html) rule.

 ## Launching rust-analyzer